-Worldometer said that in all, coronavirus had killed 45,541 people around the world, while 675,198 cases were still active in various countries around the world as at Wednesday.
+Worldometer said that in all, coronavirus had killed 45,541 people around the world, while 675,198 cases were still active in various countries around the world as of Wednesday.

-The United States led as the country mostly affected with 205,036 cases, after recording 16,506 new cases.
+The United States led as the country most affected with 205,036 cases, after recording 16,506 new cases.

 The online medium reported that Italy had the highest number of fatality with 13,155 deaths recorded out of 110,574 confirmed cases.

 The BBC also reported on Wednesday that in the United Kingdom, the death toll rose to 2,352 while Spain recorded a record daily death toll after 864 people died in 24 hours.
 It said France reported that 509 people died of the virus over the last 24 hours (as of Wednesday), bringing the total number of deaths in hospitals as a result of coronavirus in the country to 4,032.